 What's An Oxygen Sensor, How Does It Work, and Why Is It Important?

-An oxygen sensor is a small sensor mounted in the exhaust system.
-It registers the amount of oxygen in the exhaust fumes up to seven times per second and relays the information to the ECU.
-The ECU then adjusts the air/fuel mixture to ensure that the engine performs optimally.
-The oxygen sensor is an important part of your engine.
-If it fails, your ECU will get no feedback on your engine's emissions, and may end up reducing your engine's performance.
+An oxygen sensor is a small, tube-shaped sensor mounted in the exhaust system.
+It registers the amount of oxygen in the exhaust gasses and relays that information to the ECU.
+The ECU uses that information to adjust the air/fuel mixture for optimal engine performance.
+Your exhaust system has up to four oxygen sensors depending on the engine size and exhaust layout.
+If one fails, your ECU will not receive accurate information on your engine's emissions and may end up reducing your engine's performance.
 Read more about oxygen sensors and how they work here.

 How to Diagnose a Failing Oxygen Sensor

 Even if you're experiencing all of the symptoms, it's still a good idea to officially confirm that your oxygen sensor is broken before replacing it.
 The way to do this is to test all of your oxygen sensors with a digital voltmeter.
 This comprehensive tutorial covers all the steps of the diagnostic process.

 Are OEM Oxygen Sensors Better Than Aftermarket?